fujaru/jquery-wheelcolorpicker/README.md

 ================================

 DRAFT NOTICE: This branch is a work in progress.
 Many things may change or break.
-Please download 2.2.0 instead.
+Please download 2.2.2 instead.

-The Wheel Color Picker plugin adds color picker functionality to HTML form inputs with round color wheel style.
+The Wheel Color Picker plugin adds color picker functionality to HTML form inputs in round color wheel style.
 The Wheel Color Picker can be displayed as a popup dialog as users focus the input, or embedded inline.
 It currently supports these HTML elements:

 *   input (works on buttons too!)
 *   textarea

 Note: It should also works on other HTML elements which support jQuery .val() function.

 Features